xAL7x/look_ip/README.md

 # look_ip
 can you know what is your ip

-and what is you city
+and what is your city

 and more information